 There are abundant recipes for buffalo-style cauliflower on the internet.
 Some of them even call the little florets “wings.”
-That last part seems a little silly, but I have made and enjoyed this spicy snack a few times.
 I honestly find it to be quite a bit of work for something that doesn’t totally satiate me.
 There’s a batter/coating step that’s kinda messy.
 There’s two cooking stages.
 It always feels like a lot of dishes and time spent for a snack.
 Every time I make and eat these little bites, I remember that I’d be just as satisfied with roasted/sautéed cauliflower tossed with some hot sauce (and then promptly regret that I didn’t do exactly that).

 TWICE BAKED POTATOES WITH BUFFALO CHICKPEAS AND CAULIFLOWER

 NOTES: There’s a bunch of different Buffalo-style hot sauces on the market, and a lot of them have some scary ingredient lists.
 I’d recommend seeking out Tessamae’s Buffalo sauce.
 It comes in mild and hot, is super clean ingredient-wise, and tastes great.
 I actually don’t season the filling of this with salt, which might sound sorta shocking if you’ve been following this site.
 Most Buffalo sauces have a good amount of salt already, so I held back and found my finished product quite tasty without it.
 Taste as you go and judge for yourself!

 ½ cup finely chopped shallot (about 2 small shallots)